MuhammetAliKaya/BLM5026-HOMEWORK-SERIES/README.md

 ### 3. Visualization

-[cite_start]The final tour is visualized using the `matplotlib` library.
+The final tour is visualized using the `matplotlib` library.
 The output shows all the nodes and the path taken by the salesman.

 ## How to Run